dream-lab/flotilla/README.md

 mv val_data src/
 ```

-To run the MQTT Broker, use the following command:
+To run the MQTT Broker and the Redis server, use the following command:
 ```bash
 cd docker && docker-compose up -d
 ```